Vahid Hashemian

-Vahid Hashemian Korbekandi (وحيد هاشميان کربکندی; born 21 July 1976) is an Iranian football coach and former player who works as assistant coach to Dragan Skočić at Iran national team.
+Vahid Hashemian Korbekandi (وحيد هاشميان کربکندی; born 21 July 1976) is an Iranian football coach and former player.
+He subsequently worked as assistant coach to Dragan Skočić at Iran national team during his tenure.
 He played as a forward, spending most of his career in Germany.
 He made 50 appearances for the Iran national team scoring 15 goals.

 Club career

 Hashemian started his professional football career with Pas Tehran in his homeland.
 He arrived in Germany for the 1999–2000 season to play for Hamburger SV.
 Playing alongside his fellow Iranian international Mehdi Mahdavikia, he had just 12 appearances, so he left the club for VfL Bochum to show his real ability.
 He had three good seasons with Bochum, scoring 34 goals in 87 appearances.
 During his last season there he scored 16 goals, helping Bochum to finish fifth in the Bundesliga and qualify for the 2004–05 UEFA Cup.
 This prompted Bayern Munich to grant him in a €2 million contract, hence giving him the chance to follow in the footsteps of Ali Daei.
+He just scored one goal for Bayern Munich against SC Freiburg in DFB-Pokal while Bayern Munich could beat 7-0.

 After one season with Bayern Munich, he joined Hannover 96 at the start of the 2005–06 season.
 On 23 April 2008, VfL Bochum officials announced that he would return to their club in the season 2008–09.
 Hashemian signed a two-year contract with an option for one extra year.
 He scored only one goal for the team and was benched most of the times in his first season.
 On 30 December 2010, Hashemian signed a deal with Iran Pro League side Persepolis.
 Where he was able to win the Hazfi Cup.
 On 19 July 2011, he extended his contract with the Iranian club Persepolis for another year.
 On 20 May 2012, it was announced that he will be leaving the club at the end of the season.
 On 21 July 2012, on his 36th birthday, he announced his retirement from football.